hexian000/neosocksd/README.md

 ## Observability

-The built-in REST API can be used to monitor service status.
+The built-in RESTful API can be used to monitor service status.

 ```sh
 # Stateless